strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 ### Precursors

 1. Fork the `strimzi-kafka-operator` repository - https://github.com/strimzi/strimzi-kafka-operator
-2. Build the whole project in root directory - `mvn clean install -DskipTests`
+2. Build the whole project in root directory - `mvn clean install -DskipTests` or you can use `mvn -am clean install -DskipTests -f systemtest/pom.xml`
 3. Setup your Kubernetes cluster
 4. Login to your Kubernetes cluster
-5. Try to start some of our tests inside `system test` module for instance - `io.strimzi.systemtest.bridge.HttpBridgeST.testSendSimpleMessage()`
+5. Try to start some of our tests inside `system test` module for instance - `io.strimzi.systemtest.bridge.HttpBridgeST.testSendMessagesTlsAuthenticated()`
 (test takes around 5 minutes)

 ### Writing new test case